grnt426/grnt426.github.io/_posts/2016-01-15-deconstructing-executive.markdown

 ---
 layout: post
-title:  "Decontructing the Executive Branch, 3"
+title:  "Decontructing the Executive Branch"
 date:   2016-01-15
 categories: executive constitution
+tags: [exec_breakdown]
 ---

 As my final piece deconstructing the Executive branch of our Democratic-Republic, I believe this to be the most scathing, and the most damaging to its image.